prubisch/prubisch.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PostDoctoral researcher in the group of Melanie Stefan at Medical School Berlin.
-My research interests are focused on the biological processes of learning.
-I hope to elucidate the role of temporal and spatial signalling within the plasticity cascades in health and disease using modeling tools and abstractions in order to translate the low-level detailed results into functional learning models spanning networks and brain areas which I studied during my PhD at the University of Edinburgh under supervision of Matthias Hennig.
-Apart from active research, I believe that the transfer of knowledge and inter-disciplinary communication is central for the scientific process and reducing boundaries.
+I am a PostDoctoral researcher in the group of Melanie Stefan at Medical School Berlin working on computaitonal models of synaptic plasticity.
+My research interest is focused on the biological processes of learning.
+I hope to elucidate the role of temporal and spatial signalling/filters within the plasticity cascades in health and disease.
+My approach uses modelling tools and abstractions in order to translate the highly detailed biologically-plausible models and results into functional learning rules suitable for large network simulations.
+I studied functional development in spiking neural networks during my PhD at the University of Edinburgh under supervision of Matthias Hennig.

-My research is focused on models of synaptic plasticity in multi-scale models to investigate the functional role of synaptic heterogeneity.
-Previously I have worked on voltage-dependent plasticity with Matthias Hennig at the Univeristy of Edinburgh which sparked my interest for the role of inhibitory regulation of long term plasticity.
+ I believe that the transfer of knowledge and inter-disciplinary communication is central for the scientific process and reducing boundaries.
+Therefore, I try to take part in science outreach and teaching in online accessible courses e.g. Neuromatch.
+At Medical School Berlin, I organise the INBICA Journal Club to facilitate interdisciplinary communication between researchers within the Institute for Neuroscience and Biopsychology for Clinical Application.
+I am also the postdoc representative of the Bernstein Network.

 {style="text-align: justify;"}